BiaPyX/BiaPy/README.md

 ### Other state-of-the-art implementations

-The folllowing state-of-the-art approaches for EM semantic segmentation have been implemented:
+The following state-of-the-art approaches for EM semantic segmentation have been implemented:

 - 3D U-Net + post-processing.
 Everything contained in [xiao_2018](xiao_2018).
 ```